Lancian: Paleobiogeography

-The decline of mammal diversity in Western North America from the Miocene to the present primarily effected large herbivores and occurred over roughly the same length of time as the Late Cretaceous changes, and so may be parallel.
+The decline of mammal diversity in Western North America from the Miocene to the present primarily affected large herbivores and occurred over roughly the same length of time as the Late Cretaceous changes, and so may be parallel.
 They have many commonalities, including the replacement of diverse with single species environments (caribou in the north, bison to the south).
 The most spectacular and specialized forms became extinct.
 The mammalian turnover was preceded by an episode of immigration, and was associated with the rapid expansion of terrestrial habitat due to melting glaciers.
 In the mammalian turnover, the newly emerging dominant fauna were clearly Old World immigrants, the cervids and bovids.

 In the southern biome, by Lancian time sauropods had replaced both hadrosaurs and ceratopsians.
 In the north, both were still present although hadrosaurs were demoted to a "subordinate" role in dinosaur ecosystems.
 Edmontosaurus was the dominant northern hadrosaurid.
 At the end of the Cretaceous, most ecosystems were dominated by a single herbivore.
 The northern biome was dominated by Triceratops and the southern biome by Alamosaurus.
 This faunal turnover coincides with the Laramide orogeny and the uplift of the central Rockies.
 Strata exhibit changes in lithology and the direction of paleocurrents, and a severe drop in relative sea level.
 At the very least, Lehman argues, the altitudinal life zones would shift, and a change in the distribution of vegetation utilized by herbivorous dinosaurs would have probably resulted.
 By the end of the Judithian, North America had 7.7 million km^{2} of land area, but by the end of the Lancian it had reached 17.9 million km^{2}, nearly the modern value of 22.5 million km^{2}.